Bahrain national football team: 2011 Asian Cup

-Bahrain qualified for the 2011 AFC Asian Cup held in neighbouring Qatar, and was drawn in a tough group composing Australia, South Korea and India.
-Bahrain faced its first task to overcome South Korea, with the hope to repeat the surprise 2–1 victory of the 2007 edition, but South Korea turned the deficit to beat Bahrain with the same score.
-After the loss, Bahrain cruised past India in a seven-goal party, Bahrain scored five to keep its hope alive; but its campaign ended in vain when they lost to Australia 0–1 and was dismissed from the group stages.
+Bahrain qualified for the 2011 AFC Asian Cup, hosted by neighbouring Qatar, and were placed in a group with Australia, South Korea, and India.
+In their opening match, Bahrain faced South Korea in an attempt to replicate their 2–1 victory from the 2007 tournament, but South Korea came from behind to win by the same scoreline.
+Bahrain then kept their qualification hopes alive with a 5–2 win over India.
+However, a 1–0 defeat to Australia in their final group match resulted in Bahrain’s elimination at the group stage.

 2014 World Cup

 In the 2014 FIFA World Cup qualifiers, Bahrain did considerably worse.
 In the third round, they were drawn against Indonesia, Iran and Qatar.
 Although they managed to defeat Indonesia both home and away, they also lost 6–0 by Iran away from home, and drew their other 3 games.
 Although they had a higher goal difference than Qatar, they needed an extra point to advance to the next round, or Qatar had to be beaten by Iran in the final round.
 If they had also drawn to Iran away from home, they would have advanced.
 But neither luck came to them, and their campaign ended in the third round, their worst result since the 1998 World Cup qualifiers.